 - The dangers of accidentally inappropriate Google dorking discourage explorers from achieving mastery.

-This Google dorks cheat sheet will cover the dorking commands and operators, search parameters, their combinations, questionable dorks, and how to prevent others from Google dorking your online resources.
+This downloadable cheat sheet will cover Google dorking commands and operators, search parameters, their combinations, questionable dorks, and how to prevent others from Google dorking your online resources.
+But Google can trace your dorks back to you, so take care in handling the clickable examples in this Google dorking cheat sheet.

 What Is a Google Dork?